 This step is so imperative to determine if you’re a candidate for a hair transplant.
 Schedule an appointment with a dermatologist as soon as you can, it may take two to three weeks to receive your results.

 Research the various types of hair transplant methods and choose the one that will yield the best results for your hair type.

-The doctor may or may not have gained sufficient experience in hair transplant surgeries.
+The doctor may or may not have gained sufficient experience in hair transplant surgeries if they focus on other cosmetic procedures.
 You will need to determine this by performing research on the doctor you choose.

 Find a doctor with extensive experience in hair transplant surgeries and proven results.

-This step will reduce the amount of time you spend in a consultation with your hair transplant doctor.
+This step will reduce the amount of time you spend in consultation with your hair transplant doctor.

-A hair transplant is considered a cosmetic surgery, in most cases medical insurance will not cover it.
-However, follow-up with your medical insurance provider, prove alopecia is linked to a medical condition by submitting medical records and a letter from your doctor.
+However, make sure to speak with your medical insurance provider, and prove alopecia is linked to a medical condition by submitting medical records and a letter from your doctor.

 Did you find these tips in this article helpful?
-If you enjoyed this article, share it with your family, friends and colleagues!
+If you enjoyed this article, share it with your family, friends, and colleagues!
 Feel free to leave a comment below.